 A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 Your slab-of-concrete basement serves no real purpose but to collect dust and cobwebs at the moment.
 You dream of making it into a bright, cozy, and comfortable space you could use for just about anything.
+With so much room to work with, this blank canvas practically oozes potential — and presumably money, too, when the time comes to sell your home.
+But how much value does a finished basement add to a house?

 “It’s tough to have that conversation around basement value because sellers can get mad when they find out that square footage doesn’t double the value of their home,” says Dan Jones, a Charlotte-based real estate agent who’s sold over 78% more properties than the average agent in his area.

-That assumes your basement refinish includes exterior wall insulation, painted drywall for the walls and ceilings, painted trim, tile flooring (the works, but nothing overly luxury) as well as a bar, bathroom, and main area.
+That assumes your basement refinish includes exterior wall insulation, painted drywall for the walls and ceilings, painted trim, tile flooring (the works, but nothing overly luxurious), as well as a bar, bathroom, and main area.

 How home appraisers factor a finished basement into their calculations